ReaktorDTR/Hack-dev/source/README.md

 source/ufo/Hack
 ```

 should be used for all work on the fonts.
 The font variants are included in their own UFO sub-directories on that path.
+This set of files was generated from FontLab Studio VI write to UFO source files from the v2.018 Hack PostScript .vfb source files.

 ### Source for Quality Assurance